 Working with girls and women to challenge and reduce gender inequality is fundamental but boys and men must also confront unequal power relations and work as allies towards girls’ rights.
 Men still hold much of the power in society and therefore have the power to bring about change.

-The Champions of Change for Gender Equality and Girls’ Rights programme aims to advance gender equality through youth engagement.
+The Champions of Change for Gender Equality and Girls’ Rights programme, active in 41 countries, aims to advance gender equality through youth engagement.
 The programme aims to empower girls and engage boys to identify and challenge harmful, negative masculinities that perpetuate discrimination and inequality.

 SOCIAL PRESSURE SHAPES BEHAVIOUR